 - Next, add the finely chopped garlic, ginger, and chilli and cook for a couple of minutes.

-- Once those have softened, add all the dried ground spices (cumin, coriander, garam masala, chilli powder, and turmeric) and mix well.
+- Once those have softened, add the cumin, coriander, chilli powder, and turmeric and mix well.

-- After a couple of minutes, stir in the tomato puree, chopped tomatoes, bay leaves, and salt.
+- After a couple of minutes, stir in the tomato paste, chopped tomatoes, bay leaves, and salt.
 Cook for 5 minutes to allow the ingredients to blend together.

 - At this point, you have the option to thicken the curry and make it a little smoother.
-Pulse a few times using a hand blender, or mash through the sauce using a potato masher.
-Temporarily remove the bay leaves and any additional whole spices you might have added (see notes), adding these back in once you're done.
+Pulse a few times using a hand blender (temporarily removing the bay leaves and any other whole spices you might have added), or mash through the sauce using a potato masher.
+If you removed any ingredients before blending, add these back to the pan.

 - Next, add in the drained chickpeas along with ½ cup (100 ml) of water.
 Stir well and cook for 10-15 minutes.
 If you want to loosen the sauce, add a little more water.

-- After 10-15 minutes, add the lemon juice, stir in the freshly chopped coriander, adjust the seasoning, and serve with boiled rice or pilau rice and vegan raita (see notes for more suggestions).
+- After 10-15 minutes, stir in the garam masala, lemon juice, and chopped fresh coriander.
+Cook for a couple of minutes, adjust the seasoning, and serve with boiled rice or pilau rice and vegan raita (see serving suggestions for more ideas).📸 See recipe steps >📖 Table of contents >

 Notes